yadakshay/Popular-Movies-Stage-2/README.md

   which displays movie details, poster thumbnail, trailers and reviews.
 •	User can sort the movies from the menu and even add movies to the local database as favorites.

-To run you will have to enter the movie db apikey
+To run you will have to enter the movie db apikey in NetworkUtils.java